-West Nile Virus (WNV) has been back in the news this year due to the resurgence in the number of human and horse cases being reported.
+West Nile Virus (WNV) has been back in the news, in 2012, due to the resurgence in the number of human and horse cases being reported.
 As of the first week of September 2012, there were 1,993 human cases with 87 fatalities and 187 equine cases reported.
 Thirty-three states have confirmed cases of the virus.

 What is West Nile Virus?